The 5 Best Tools for Microsoft Outlook

-Microsoft Outlook is a feature-rich email client, but have you ever wanted a feature it doesn’t have?
-There are many third-party tools available, both free and paid, that add functionality to Outlook or improve existing functionality.
+Microsoft Outlook is a feature-rich email client.
+But have you ever wanted a feature it doesn’t have?
+There are many third-party tools for your Outlook inbox that help you manage your emails better.

-Today we’ll cover five tools for the Microsoft Outlook desktop app for Windows that add some useful functionality or provide quick access to Outlook settings and features.
+Today we’ll cover five tools for the Microsoft Outlook desktop app for Windows that add extra functionality or give you quick access to Outlook’s many settings and features.

 OutlookTools is a free toolkit for Outlook on Windows that provides quick and easy access to Outlook settings and data folders.
 You can also access some Windows tools in OutlookTools, like the Registry Editor and Event Viewer.

 The OutlookTools window includes a menu on the left where you can access the various tools available.

 The General screen displays information about your Outlook installation and some Quick Access buttons providing access to Outlook and Windows tools.

 If you’re having problems with a PST or an OST Outlook data file, use the Run ScanPst button to scan the file.
 The Run ScanOst is obsolete now because it is not supported by Outlook.